 Road Trip.
 Chiang Rai.

-The trip began early on a Thursday morning, not as early as it could have began because we spent some time repacking our backpacks into our hardcase airline travel suitcase, the big ones equipped with four wheels and an extendable handle, designed for global city hopping.
+The trip began early on a Thursday morning, not as early as it could have began because we spent some time repacking our backpacks into hardcase airline travel suitcases.
+The extra big ones with four wheels and an extendable handle, designed for the checked baggage allotment for global travels.
 We did this because camping in Thailand isn\"t really camping in the American sense, it is definitely more a glamping activity and we weren\"t kidding ourselves as to what we were really doing.
-The new packing arrangement allowed us to pack the warmest and most comforting clothing we both had with us in this tropical climate, our Chewbacca and Fancy Otter onsies.
-So, with all the necessities packed, including some various planned activities accompaniments we were off, wheeling our suitcases down the hallway, into the elevator and out to the old Toyota wagon with the odometer permanently reading 299,999 and peeling sun crisp tape holding various bumper and trim pieces on moderately securely.
+The bags arrangement allowed us to pack the warmest and most comforting clothing; the Gnome Christmas sweater, and our Chewbacca and Fancy Otter onsies.
+With the necessities packed, including some various planned activities paraphanelia we were off, wheeling our suitcases down the hallway, into the elevator and out to the old Toyota wagon.
+The grey one with the odometer permanently reading 299,999.
+The beauty that had peeling sun-crisped layers of tape holding various bumper and trim pieces on... moderately securely.

 Upon returning from dinner we sat outside on the common area patio overlooking the police station and played cards and shared some of grandpa’s cough medicine.
 It was Chinese New Years and all around people were celebrating, just quietly and separately.
 The streets were quiet.
 Where were the firecrackers?
 Maybe they were waiting for 5am as they always did when we lived in Phuket, and when I say always I mean for any and every holiday, and sometimes just for the helluva it, a birthday, a new car purchase, a bowel movement.
 Ah, I don’t miss Phuket so much.
 We really only heard one set of firecrackers fire off just after dark and then all was quiet again.